rphibbert/oci-landing-zone-operating-entities/workload-extensions/ebs/2_ebscm/bastion_access.md

 ## **3. EBS Environment Access**

-In this example we are using https and port 443 connecting to the domain https://prodapp.ebs wuth an IP of 10.0.73.89
+In this example we are using https and port 443 connecting to the domain https://prodapp.ebs with an IP of 10.0.73.89

 Add your EBS domain entry to your hosts file, eg:
 ```